securenative/SecureNativeSDK-Examples/Securenative-ruby/README.md

 # README

-This is an example app to demonstrate the use of `securenative sdk` ruby implementation.
+_Securenative-ruby_ is an example app to demonstrate the use of `securenative sdk` ruby implementation.

-To start `rails` server simply run `bin/rails server`